Bubka/2FAuth-Docs/docs/getting-started/Usage/multi-user.md

 ## Users

-Not much to say, it is quite standard and basic.

 You can create as many accounts as you want, the only limitation is that every user must register with a unique __Name__ and __Email address__.

-A user has access to their 2FAs only, there is no way to access another account's 2FAs or to share 2FAs between users.
+A user has access to their 2FAs only, there is no way to access another account's 2FAs or to share 2FAs between user, even for an administrator.